maxlaj456/networkingproject.io/README.md

 # Networking Lab

 # Overview
-A lab giving a insight on how I built and made a network between routers and devices work.
+A lab giving a insight on how I built and made a network between routers and devices, in two different subnets, work.
+I made it possible for devices to reach the internet through the routers, to get all DHCP configuration to devices without manual intervention, the firewall rules only accepted ICMP traffic/SSH and it all work after a reboot with no me having to manually do changes.

-# Goal
+# Objectives
-I will have 2 routers and 2 devices, one device for each router.
-There are several goals with this lab.
-Make it possible for the devices to reach the internet and to reach each other.
-Firewall rules should only allow ICMP traffic and SSH to go between the networks, everything else should be dropped.
-Each devices should get all necessary network configuration from DHCP with no manual configuration.
-All configruation and services should work after reboot without manual intervention.
+- Make devices to reach the internet
+- Firewall rules should drop everything except ICMP traffic and SSH between networks
+- All devices should get all necessary configuration from DHCP with no manual configuration
+- All configuration and services should work after reboot with no manual intervention

 # Lab Environment
 - Linux
-- 4 virtual machines in total
+- 4 virtual machines in VirtualBox:
 - 2 routers
 - 2 devices

-# Scope
+# Lab Scope
 This lab focuses on building a functioning network

+# Key Technologies
+- VirtualBox
+- NAT
+- Iptables
+- Routing
+- IP-forwarding
+- YAML configuration
+- DHCP configuration

 # Status
 Planning phase